sidharthmohannair/Fury-Drone-Project/README.md

 The **Fury Drone** is engineered to push the boundaries of **unmanned aerial systems (UAS)** technology.
 It integrates components such as the **Pixhawk Orange Cube+ flight controller**, **Intel RealSense cameras**, **Emax brushless motors**, and **Here 3+ GPS module** for precise navigation and mission versatility.

 This repository covers:
-- **Original Fury Drone**: Developed as the core platform for high-performance UAS missions, the original version was designed by **SPIN Laboratory (ACES 307), Dept. of Electrical Engineering, IIT Kanpur**.
+- **Original Fury Drone**: Developed as the core platform for high-performance UAS missions, the original version was designed by **SPIN Laboratory, Dept. of Electrical Engineering, IIT Kanpur**.
 - **FuryVision AAV**: A modified version designed to accommodate **four Intel RealSense cameras** for enhanced visual and spatial sensing.
 This version was developed by the **Open Drone Team, CDOH Lab, ICFOSS, Thiruvananthapuram**, based on the requirements specified by IIT Kanpur.

 ---